microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Tag.Resource.md

 ## RECOMMENDATION

-Consider tagging the resources with the mandatory tags.
+Consider tagging resources with the mandatory tags.
 Additionally consider enforcing mandatory tags and using inheritance with Azure Policy.

 ## NOTES